Arjun-C-S/quarkjs/ARCHITECTURE.md

 ```

 **Option B — Worker Thread Pattern:**
 `QuarkRuntime` lives permanently on a dedicated thread.
 The host communicates via `mpsc` channels.
-Required for multi-threaded host applications.
-If choosing this, re-read Section 7.7 on the event loop deadlock risk before implementing.
+Required for multi-threaded host applications or any host using Tokio.
+If choosing this, re-read Section 8.7 on the event loop deadlock risk before implementing.

-### 10.3 Host-to-JS Error Mapping — Exception Strategy
+### 11.3 Host-to-JS Error Mapping — Exception Strategy

 **Risk:** If a Rust host function fails with no error strategy, scripts silently succeed with undefined behavior.